JupiterOne-Archives/docs/knowledgeBase/APIs_and-integrations/application-security/graph-sentry.md

 # How to Uninstall

-TODO: Awaiting final completion of this section out later once the final method of authentication has been fully implemented.
-TODO: List specific actions that must be taken to uninstall the integration.
-Many of the following steps will be reusable; take care to be sure they remain accurate.

 1. From the configuration **Gear Icon**, select **Integrations**.
 2. Scroll to the **Sentry** integration tile and click it.
 3. Identify and click the **integration to delete**.